 A Shakespeare Accelerator: Experiments in Kinetic Language

-In this residency and exhibition, artist Ben Rubin transformed EMPAC’s interior into a laboratory of words and motion: projecting glowing white text from Shakespeare’s complete dramatic works onto walls, walkways, and other surfaces.
-Designed as a permanent site-specific installation for the building’s lobby, the artist sought to “create a kind of supercollider for Shakespeare’s texts, where the particles to be accelerated and smashed together are scenes, lines, and phrases.
+As Ben Rubin works out concepts and algorithms for Shakespeare Machine, a permanent installation that will open at the Public Theater in New York in fall 2012, he will transform our public interior into a laboratory of words and motion, projecting glowing white text from Shakespeare’s complete dramatic works onto walls, walkways, and other surfaces.
+Shakespeare’s plays are structured around the powerful forces of love, death, family, trust, jealousy, fate, and desire.
+But in the universe of Shakespearian physics, the subatomic forces that hold words together encompass puns, rhymes, alliteration, rhythms, and unexpected constructions.
+“These subtle forces of language are essential to the transcendent power of Shakespeare’s work,” says Rubin.
+I want to create a kind of supercollider for Shakespeare’s texts, where the particles to be accelerated and smashed together are scenes, lines, and phrases.
 Which words, when hurled toward each other, will cause a reaction?
 Which collisions will most likely provide traces of the incandescent energy, wit, and emotion that existed at the moment of these plays’ creation?”

 Beginning Monday, March 5th and continuing through March 9th, we will celebrate the opening of A Shakespeare Accelerator with a week-long continuous reading (by groups of students from Rensselaer and the surrounding community) of Shakespeare’s 67 plays, used in the installation.
 FREE coffee, tea and hot chocolate will be served.
 The readings will take place from 2–5 PM in the Context Space and are FREE.